auroric-platform/voxel-map/README.md

 You can find the downloads for each version with their release notes in the [releases page](https://github.com/auroric-platform/voxel-map/releases).

 ## 🗓 Update
-This reporistory is for archieval propose only, no planned update should be expected.
+This repository is for archival propose only, no planned update should be expected.